steelwheels/Canary/Document/CanaryObjectNotation.md

   * Primitive value: An immediate value
   * Collection value: Set, Array
   * Class value: hierarchical value structure to map with the properties in the class
-  * Script value: The text which contains script.
+  * Method value: The text which contains method of the object.
 The canary object notation does not define it's context.
+The method value can have listener-expression when it is required.

 #### examples
 ````